 Julian Dierkes is a prolific commentator on contemporary Mongolia through the media but also on the Mongolia Focus blog that he publishes.
 A Canadian ambassador once reported that Julian’s blog posts are read at the Mongolian cabinet table.
 He came to UBC in 2002, first as an assistant professor and now as an associate professor and the Keidanren Chair in Japanese Research at UBC’s School of Public Policy and Global Affairs.More > UPCOMING TOURS >

 Justin Peter is Quest Nature Tours' Director of Programs and senior naturalist.
 Justin was most recently the senior naturalist at Ontario’s world-renowned Algonquin Park, where he coordinated the park’s interpretive program and acted as lead howler for the celebrated Public Wolf Howl events.More > UPCOMING TOURS >

 Laureen Morris has been travelling steadily since 2006.
 After a long corporate career, she’s active in politics and on the move as an avid photographer.
-Her enthusiasm for life and great people skills ensure you’ll make the most of your travel experience.More > NO UPCOMING TOURS AT THIS TIME.
+Her enthusiasm for life and great people skills ensure you’ll make the most of your travel experience.More > UPCOMING TOURS >

 Lewie, our peripatetic president, has over 35 years’ experience researching and organizing trips throughout the world.
 As well as designing and leading our President’s Tours, Lewie is also chief designer of our Private Journey collection of tailored tours.More > UPCOMING TOURS >